 You don't need much to camp out in the backyard on a warm summer night, but it's a little bit different when you're traveling to an actual campsite or national park.
 You'll need high-quality sleeping bags, a really good tent, and an outdoor stove for cooking.
 Synthetic materials are the way to go with linens, towels, and clothing; they tend to dry faster and weigh less, which will make your life a whole lot easier.
-Hiking equipment will come in handy when you're exploring the trails, and you'll want to have access to fresh water, first aid kits, and comfortable shoes.
+Hiking equipment such as walking sticks will come in handy when you're exploring the trails, and you'll want to have access to fresh water, first aid kits, and comfortable shoes.
 That doesn't mean you have to go crazy buying top-of-the-line camping gear, as overpacking and overspending can be regrettable mistakes.
 Go for high-quality, long-lasting purchases rather than impulse buys.
 As long as you're safe, warm, and adequately protected, you can always buy more equipment down the line when you have a better idea of what you'll need for future trips.

 Come Up With Kid-Friendly Activities